 When starting a new exercise program, always check with your doctor to establish personal safety guidelines and restrictions.

-Be Well™ eNews articles are written for informational purposes only and should not be relied upon as medical advice.
+Children's Health Essentials™ eNews articles are written for informational purposes only and should not be relied upon as medical advice.
 They have not been designed to replace a physician's assessment and medical judgment.
 Always consult with your physician first about anything related to your personal health.